marilynyi/marilynyi/README.md

 ### 👋 hello, GitHub!

-As a data analyst, I spent years in the industry operating on Microsoft Excel and Google Sheets.
-Having recently discovered the powerful use cases of machine learning and AI, this ignited a restless desire to add sophistication to my toolkit.
+I'm a seasoned data analyst fueled by a restless desire to add sophistication to my toolkit and pivot into machine learning and data science.

-My [self-teaching journey](https://github.com/marilynyi/self-study-ml-roadmap) serves to document my ventures as I pivot to and forever learn all things machine learning and data science.
+GitHub serves to document my [self-teaching roadmap](https://github.com/marilynyi/self-study-ml-roadmap).

 #